-One way of categorizing these theories used by Brown and other Celestial Mechanics since at least the 19th century is dividing literal and numerical theories.
-It will be useful for us to use that division here.
-The literal method refers to the use of pure algebraic terms (literal terms) in an approximate solution, not substituting in empirically measured numerical terms (such as the radius of a body's orbit) until the mathematical analysis to derive the solution has been completed.
-A numerical theory is one where numerical coefficients were substituted to aid the derivation.
-Numerical theories allow some simplifications of the derivation, but changing those terms (if they were measured more accurately for example) would require the entire equation to be rederived.
+One way of categorizing these theories is dividing literal and numerical theories.
+The literal method refers to the use of pure algebraic terms (literal terms) in an approximate solution, not substituting in empirically measured numerical terms until the mathematical analysis to derive the solution has been completed.
+A numerical theory is one where numerical coefficients were substituted during the derivation.
+Numerical theories allow some simplifications of the derivation, but changing those terms (if they were measured more accurately for example) would require the entire equation to be rederive.
 On the other hand the latest numerical measure of empirical terms could be instantly substituted into a literal theory without having to rederive the underlying equations.

-In the later half of the 19th century there were two lunar theories both accurate to about 1 second of arc (1", one sixtieth of a minute of arc which is in turn one sixtieth of a degree).
+In the later half of the 19th century there were two lunar theories both accurate to about 1 second of arc (1").
 Peter Hansen had developed a lunar theory with the substitution of numerical constants at an early stage publishing the basic theory in 1838 although full predictions would not be available from it until 1857.
 Charles Delauney on the other hand derived his lunar theory in a completely literal manner working for 20 years and publishing the theory in 1800 pages over two volumes in 1860 and 1867 describing a theory with 800 trigonometric terms.
-Delauney's theory did not actually take into account complications such as the effects of the planets and a set of predictions from it would not be available until 1911.5
+Delauney's theory did not actually take into account complications such as the effects of the planets and a set of predictions from it would not be available until